RakhithJK/dbeaver-dbeaver-wiki/Windows-Silent-Install.md

 /currentuser | (un)install for current user only, case-insensitive /uninstall | (installer only) run uninstaller, requires /allusers or /currentuser, case-insensitive

-In order to install with /allusers parameter current user must have administrator permissions.
+In order to install with the `/allusers` parameter the current user must have the administrator's permissions.

 ### Installer return codes (decimal):